paulloy/Mourne-Book-Club/README.md

 ## Testing

+### Images

+1. Link to img folder is broken.
+    1. Alt messages successfully displayed and the website maintains its functionality.

 ### Contact Form

 1. Submitting Form
    1. Submitting empty form displays, *Please fill in this field* for *Your Name*.
    1. Submitting form with *Your Name* filled displays, *Please fill in this field* for *Your Email*.
    1. Submitting *Your Email* without an *@* symbol displays *Please include an '@' in the email address. 'a' is missing an '@'*.